Andhra Pradesh: At least 140 fall sick with unknown illness in Eluru, water contamination suspected

 Patients were reportedly suffering from dizziness, headache and “epilepsy-type symptoms”, an unidentified doctor treating them at the Eluru Government General Hospital, told The Hindu.
 Most of the cases were reported from Kobbari Thota, Kothapeta, Toorpu Veedhi and Arundhati Peta areas, the newspaper reported.

-The hospital’s superintendent, Mohan, told ANI that the number of patients was on the rise.
+The hospital’s superintendent, Mohan Rao, told ANI that the number of patients was on the rise.
 “From last night [Saturday] to this morning [Sunday], around 140 persons were admitted and discharged,” he added.
 “Symptoms include nausea and fainting.
 Reason for sudden [the] increase [in cases] is not yet known.”

 Rao added that the patients were admitted after they complained of mild headaches and suffered convulsions, according to The New Indian Express.
 “In several cases, they fainted after vomiting,” he said.
 “Some of them had bone dislocations and muscular pains.”